linkerd/linkerd/BUILD.md

 version that you're trying to release.

-By default, the _-SNAPSHOT_ suffix is appended to the version number when building linkerd.
-In order to build a non-snapshot (i.e. releasable) version of linkerd, the build must occur from a release tag in git.
+By default, the _-SNAPSHOT_ suffix is appended to the version number when building Linkerd.
+In order to build a non-snapshot (i.e. releasable) version of Linkerd, the build must occur from a release tag in git.

-For example, in order to build the 0.0.10 release of linkerd:
+For example, in order to build the 0.0.10 release of Linkerd:

 1. Ensure that the head version is 0.0.10
 2. `git tag 0.0.10 && git push origin 0.0.10`